icst2021satool/subsumption-experiment/README.md

 * ``docker build -t subsumption-experiment .``

 The above command will create an docker image that clones [this](https://github.com/icst2021satool/subsumption-experiment) repository and install all tools needed to run the experiment.
-Additionally,
+Additionally, it will download d4j 1b faulty versions and expand Jaguar data flow coverage data.

 ### Run the container